abyrne55/script2json/README.md

 A Go application that reads from a FIFO, processes terminal control sequences, and outputs cleaned strings in a JSON format.

+## Flags

+The application supports the following command-line flags:

+- `--script-fifo`: Path to the script FIFO to read from (default: `/tmp/script.fifo`)
+- `--command-fifo`: Path to the command FIFO to read from (default: `/tmp/command.fifo`)
+- `--log-level`: Log level for application output.
+Valid values: `debug`, `info`, `warn`, `error` (default: `info`)
+- `--pid-file`: Path to write PID file.
+When specified, the application will write its process ID to this file on startup and automatically clean it up on termination (optional)

  ## Usage

   1. Build and install the application